-On any more or less tourist island guest houses offer the following activities:
+On any more or less tourist island guesthouses offer the following activities:

 Picnic island trip.
-It includes visiting the neighbouring uninhabited island with/without lunch (barbecue).
+It includes visiting the neighboring uninhabited island with/without lunch (barbecue).
 They usually take rice, salads, and drinks when going on such a trip.
 Fish is cooked right there.
 The trip can last half a day or the whole day.
 And there can also be other tourists on the island.
 The cost depends on how far the island is located, on average it is $20-40 per person.
 When on uninhabited islands, you are free to wear bikinis.

 Don’t try to touch a manta ray.
-Otherwise it will just leave you and will never get back.
+Otherwise, it will just leave you and will never get back.
 A manta ray will touch you itself if it knows that there is no danger to it.

 Don’t make sharp moves and keep calm.

 The excursion usually lasts 40 minutes.
 The cost is $40-50 per person.